LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-4-highways.md

 ![](/uploads/Highways calls variance.png)

-* Surrey had already migrated a large amount of contact regarding highways defects (73%) to the web
+* Surrey had already migrated a large amount of contact regarding highways defects (73%) to the web.
+This means a greater degree of calls can already be handled by contact centres

+> The first line agent who's handling inquiries across multiple service areas is generally in a position to resolve those as compared to revenues and benefits where the vast majority were being transferred to a back office team

 * On call volumes alone a saving of £106k could be estimated.
 But with 64% being resolved by the contact centre, the potential chatbot gain is lowered to £68.3k

 ![](/uploads/Compare savings all four.png)